makersacademy/airport_challenge/README.md

 So I can get passengers on the way to their destination I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport*

-at the moment, we have to take the assumption that we can only let the most recent plane that landed, take off We also have to assume that the aiport starts empty consequently we need to land a plane before it can take off so airport.take_off needs to return and remove the last plane in the planes array I think we need 2 tests here:
+At the moment, we have to take the assumption that we can only let the most recent plane that landed, take off.
+We also have to assume that the aiport starts empty consequently we need to land a plane before it can take off so airport.take_off needs to return and remove the last plane in the planes array I think we need 2 tests here:
-1 checks that the plane that has taken off is indeed a plane 2 checks that the plane is no_longer in the airport.
+1. checks that the plane that has taken off is indeed a plane
+2. checks that the plane is no_longer in the airport.

 N.B. what we've created here is a test that checks that the airport is empty after the plane takes off which is not correct if there is more than one plane. how can we improve this?
 How about we search the planes array for the plane object?